 Anticoagulant medications (blood thinners).

-Doctors use anticoagulants, commonly called blood thinners, to treat blood clots.
-These medications slow the time it takes for blood to clot and also prevent growth of a clot.
-Therefore, anticoagulants prevent further clotting in most patients.
+Doctors use anticoagulants or blood thinners to treat blood clots.
+These medications slow the time it takes for blood to clot.
+They also prevent clots from growing.
+Blood thinners also prevent more clots from forming in most patients.
 The most common blood thinners used today are heparin, low molecular weight heparin, and warfarin.

-Side effects of heparin.
-The side effects of heparin include:
+The side effects of UF heparin include:

 - Bleeding (most serious side effect)